The fourth largest university in the Philadelphia region.

 College of Health Sciences

-More than 118 undergraduate, 91 master's degree programs, and one Doctorate program taught by 685 full-time and 277 part-time faculty
+More than 118 undergraduate, 91 master’s degree programs, and 4 doctoral programs taught by 767 full-time and 163 part-time faculty.

-Classes offered Fall and Spring Semester, accelerated Summer and Winter sessions, and online.
+Classes offered Fall and Spring semesters, accelerated Summer and Winter sessions, in Center City Philadelphia, and online.

-Students primarily come from from Pennsylvania, Delaware, New Jersey and Maryland.
+Students primarily come from Pennsylvania, Delaware, New Jersey, and Maryland.

 Students come from 35 different states and 74 different countries.